Today, we’re diving into weekly cleaning routines.

 Jumpstart Your Routine

-Now that you know the chores you need to get done each week, you need to know which chores to clean every day too so you can add these weekly tasks to them.
+Now that you know the chores you need to get done each week, you’ll need to figure out which chores to clean every day too so you can add these weekly tasks to them.

 Because your weekly & daily cleaning routine HAS to work together.
 That’s the only way to manage your home without losing your mind!